"Agiasos, the artistic and religious centre of Lesvos."

 Agiasos is a small town and a former municipality on the island of Lesvos, North Aegean, Greece.
 It is built amphitheatrically at the eastern slopes of Mount Olympus (968m), at a height of 475 meters (1,558 ft), 26 kilometers (16 mi) from Mytilene.
 It is surrounded by arable land, olive groves, forests and steep, bike and hiking trail paths and it has a total land area of 79.900 Klm2.
 There are two entrances to the village, the main and the upper through the ring road called “Kampoudi“.

-With exceptionally lush vegetation, traditional architecture, and inquisitive residents, Agiasos is a listed preserved artistic and religious settlement with a characteristic dialect and a cultural atmosphere that visitors are sure to find interesting.
-The town itself is a completely traditional village of narrow stone streets and picturesque lanes.
+Today, with exceptionally lush vegetation, traditional architecture, and inquisitive residents, Agiasos is a listed preserved artistic and religious settlement with a characteristic dialect and a cultural atmosphere that visitors are sure to find interesting.
+The village itself is a completely traditional village with narrow stone streets (traditionally preserved) and picturesque lanes.
 Many of the houses have projecting upper floors known as “sachnosinia” with wooden balconies decorated with flower pots of begonias, carnations, geraniums and other ornamental plants with a rich cultural heritage and religious inhabitants while its most important attraction is the Byzantine church of Panagia Agiasos (Saint Mary of Zion), built in 1170 at the heart of the small town of Lesvos.

 Navigate to a subject from the list bellow:

 The church of Agia Sion (Saint Mary of Zion)